-Many years ago, marketers saw search engine optimization and conversion rate optimization as two entirely separate entities.
+Many years ago, marketers saw search engine optimisation and conversion rate optimisation as two entirely separate entities.

 Then, SEO was seen as a traffic generation strategy while CRO was a strategy to convert the website visitors.

 However, that has changed.
 As Google and other search engines grew smarter, user experience has become an integral part of SEO.
 At the same time, keyword stuffing became outdated and even harmful to websites that employ those tactics.

 SEO has come along way, you can learn the basics to any good SEO campaign right here.

 Considering that user experience is vital to CRO too, improving SEO today means you’re also taking steps to improve your website’s conversion rates.

 Therefore it’s no surprise that MarketingSherpa found in a study that organic traffic has an average conversion rate of 16%.
 This is far higher than the conversion of traffic from other marketing channels.